 Then, in 1949, Montenier began television advertising for Stopette.
 When this proved to be successful the company became the sole sponsor of the television game show ‘What's My Line?’ which first aired on CBS in 1950.

 Stopette was initially very successful but Montenier did not have a competitive advantage for very long.
 Other companies soon adopted the squeeze bottle idea or came up with other methods of application such as the roll-on and aerosol.

 See also: Aerosol Cosmetics

 Also, after 1947, aluminium chlorohydrate began to replace aluminium chloride as the antiperspirant of choice, which made Jules Montenier’s patented antiperspirant formulae redundant.
 Although he introduced other products – most notably Finesse Flowing Creme Shampoo – Jules Montenier sold his brands to Helene Curtis in 1956 and Stopette passed into history.
-Helene Curtis developed Finesse into a complete range of hair care products and the line is still around today.
+Finesse on the other hand was developed by Helene Curtis into a complete range of hair-care products and the line is still around today.

 Laden, K. (1988).
 Introduction and history of antiperspirants and deodorants.
 In K. Laden & C. B. Felger (Eds.), Antiperspirants and Deodorants (pp. 1-13).
 New York: Marcel Dekker, Inc.

 Meikle, J. I. (1995).
 American plastic: A cultural history.
 New Brunswick, NJ: Rutgers University Press.

 Montenier, J. B. (1951).
 The Stopette story.
 Drug and Cosmetic Industry.
 68(3), 314-315, 394-395.